Content

 Psychoactive and Non-Psychoactive Cannabis

-Under current regulations, psychoactive cannabis refers to medicinal cannabis products with a THC (Tetrahydrocannabinol) concentration greater than 1%.
+Under current peruvian regulations, psychoactive cannabis refers to medicinal cannabis products with a THC (Tetrahydrocannabinol) concentration greater than 1%.
 Products with a THC concentration below this threshold are classified as non-psychoactive cannabis.

 Psychoactive cannabis products are characterized by inducing a cerebral intoxicating effect on the user, whereas non-psychoactive cannabis lacks any intoxicating properties or effects on the user.